mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

   > flake.nix
 ```

-If you're not familiar with Nix, the `flake.nix` file looks like a lot of confusing syntax, but a lot of it is simple boilerplate.
+If you're not familiar with Nix, the `flake.nix` file looks like a lot of confusing syntax, but it's mostly simple boilerplate.
 I'll explain it in more detail [below](#finding-version-strings).

 Finally, it's time to spin up my Nix development environment.
-Note that the first time you run the command, it will take a few minutes to initialize everything, but subsequent initializations will only be a few seconds.
+Note that the first time you run the command, it will take a few minutes to initialize everything, but subsequent initializations will complet in a few seconds.

 ```bash
 # We need NIXPKGS_ALLOW_INSECURE and --impure because Python 2.7 is past end of